jersonmartinez/Learning-ReactJS/Projects/hello-world/README.md

 ## Creating hello-world Project

-If you try to create a repository with the name `Hello-World`, It presents this problem, because doesn't allow capital letters.
+If you try to create a repository with the name `Hello-World`, It presents this problem, because doesn't allow capital letters and special characters.

 ❌